hanzalahwaheed/lf-assignment/README.md

 ## Potential Enhancements

+- **Responsive Design**: Not implemented at the moment as the focus was on desktop functionality due to time constraints.

 - **Paginated APIs**: Implement server-side pagination for better performance with large datasets
 - **Customizable Table Settings**: Allow users to customize table layout and save preferences
 - **Advanced Filtering**: Add date range filters and more complex filtering options
 - **Drag-and-drop Column Reordering**: Enable users to reorder columns through drag-and-drop
-- **Mobile-optimized Filters**: Improve the filter experience on mobile devices
 - **Data Visualization**: Integrate charts or graphs for key product metrics insights.

 ## Author